shazic/CF-LogGetter/README.md

 The following needs to be completed before using this cmd:

-1. All CloudFront logs are stored on an S3 bucket in your AWS account.
+1. All CloudFront logs must be stored on a single S3 bucket in your AWS account.
-2. AWS CLI and gzip were installed.
+2. AWS CLI and gzip must be installed.
-3. The path where aws.exe and gzip.exe are installed were included in the PATH system variable.
+3. The path where _aws.exe_ and _gzip.exe_ are installed must be included in the PATH system variable.
-4. AWS configure has been run and the access keys and region have been set.
+4. AWS configure must be run and the access keys and region must be set.
-5. Copy the files getcflog.bat and settimestamp.bat to the folder where you would like to generate the CloudFront log file.
+5. Copy the files _getcflog.bat_ and _settimestamp.bat_ from this git to the folder where you would like to generate the CloudFront log file.

 ___

 ## SYNTAX

+On the DOS command prompt:

  > getcflog <websitename/s3-bucket-name> [cf-indicator]

+describtion of the arguments are as follows:

  ### websitename:
 website for which cloudfront logs need to be downloaded.
 Use this if the bucket name of it's cloudfront logs are in the format